rickhull/backprop/README.md

 # Neural Networks

+We will build up an understanding of neural networks one layer at a time.
+They will ultimately be composed of many Values that can be thought of as a giant arithmetic expression, and we will use the gradients to perform gradient descent in order to minimize a loss function.

 ## Neuron

 A neuron has a number of inputs which it combines to yield a single output.